duymanh96w/a-simple-ocs/README.md

 Docker Engine 19.03.0+

 **Usage**
-To run this application, make sure port 9000, 5500 and 30000 on your local machine are available, then do
+To run this application, make sure ports 9000, 5500 and 30000 on your local machine are available, then do
 ```bash
 docker compose up --build
 ```